Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 The Israelites of the first century had largely turned their backs on God.
-In Matthew 12:39, Jesus calls his contemporaries “a wicked and adulterous generation.”
+In Matthew 12:39, Jesus calls His contemporaries “a wicked and adulterous generation.”
 The wickedness predicted in v.
-12 and mentioned in Matthew 12:39 is echoed in Josephus’ history of the Jewish War with Rome: “[N]either did any other city [Jerusalem] ever suffer such miseries, nor did any age ever breed a generation more fruitful in wickedness that this was, from the beginning of the world.”17
+12 and mentioned in Matthew 12:39 is echoed in Josephus’ own words in his history of the Jewish War with Rome: “[N]either did any other city [Jerusalem] ever suffer such miseries, nor did any age ever breed a generation more fruitful in wickedness that this was, from the beginning of the world.”17

 14And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.

 Fulfilled!
 Matthew 24:14 Explained, Preterist Commentary: “This . . .
 Gospel . . .
 HAS BEEN proclaimed to Every Creature under Heaven . . .”
 (Colossians 1:23)

 Before the end, Jesus claimed that the gospel would be preached throughout the earth.
 In Colossians 1:23, Paul alludes to the fulfillment of this prediction by saying, “This is the gospel that you heard and that has been proclaimed to every creature under heaven[.]”
 (Colossians 1:23.)
 Approximately six years after Paul’s death, the end had come.